 By Rebecca Bennett

-In order to avoid running into this commonly experienced frustration in managing your projects in MS Project, set up a streamlined approach in using its features.
+In order to avoid running into this commonly experienced frustration in managing your projects in Microsoft Project, set up a streamlined approach in using its features.
 Just because it’s robust doesn’t mean you have to use all of its features.
 It can be an effective project management tool using less than half its features.
 Select which features are essential in helping you to manage the project effectively.
 Think simple.
 Use these best practices to help you streamline your approach to the tool and make it work for you rather than against you.

 - Leverage Existing Standard Project Data Across All your Projects.